Little Office of the Blessed Virgin Mary: Following the Second Vatican Council

 At the same time, despite its decline among religious orders after the Council, the traditional Little Office in English and Latin continue to be printed.
 Carmel Books in the United Kingdom and several other publishers issued editions usually containing the text as it was in the 1950s.
-St. Bonaventure Publications publishes an edition edited by Fr.
-Francis Xavier Lasance and originally issued in 1904, which gives the office as it was before Pius X's revision of the Psalter.
+St. Bonaventure Publications publishes an edition edited by Francis Xavier Lasance and originally issued in 1904, which gives the office as it was before Pius X's revision of the Psalter.
 Baronius Press publishes the 1961 text, which is the most recent edition, in a bilingual English and Latin edition, collecting all the Gregorian chant for the office for the first time in a published edition; while Angelus Press, the publishing arm of the Society of Saint Pius X, also publishes an English/Latin edition of the 1961 text; unlike the Baronius edition, this version includes pronunciation marks for the Latin text, as well as Matins, Lauds, and Vespers of the traditional Office of the Dead.
+Other publishers like St. Bonaventure Publications make editions available according to the 1910 text, before the reforms of Pius X.